dmbarbour/wikilon/docs/ABCRT.md

 After implementing a few, I feel it is essential to keep tagged objects structurally simple (even at cost to performance opportunities).
 I'll eventually want to extend these further: floating point numbers, vectors and matrices thereof, etc..

-NOTE: Switching to a 64-bit representation is very tempting.
-It would simplify support for very large computations.
-It would reduce indirection.
-The main cost would be some extra address space and transport overhead, and less efficiency for any expanded form of binaries, blocks, or texts.
-It would also force me to use an alt representation for stowage... but that isn't necessarily a bad thing.
+#### 64-bit Absolute Addressing Representation?

+If I go for a 64-bit representation, I'd use absolute addressing instead of not offsets into a region.
+I cannot use direct value representations for stowed values or blocks.
+That isn't necessarily a bad thing - less fragile to changes in a runtime implementation, at least!

+Absolute addressing may complicate some things.
+Relative addressing makes stowage easy, for example: we can represent stowed values as copies into a distinct context with local addressing.
+With absolute addressing, we essentially need an alternative value representation for stowing values - something more structured than bytecode.

+I can probably disable 'big numbers' and restrict myself to 'small numbers' with (for example) 61-bit representations.

 ### Big Integers

 Integers in the range plus or minus `2^30 - 1` are recorded directly in a value reference.
-This is sufficient for a lot of use cases - characters, indexing vectors, etc..
+In a 64-bit implementation, this could potentially extend to about `2^62-1` (big integers become unnecessary for most computations).
+Small integers are sufficient for a lot of use cases: characters, indexing vectors, etc..
 For larger numbers, I'll use a tagged value representation.

-        tag word: includes size (2..2^23-1) and sign (1 bit) followed by sequence 32-bit words of given size each word encodes a 'big digit' in range 0..999999999
+        tag word: includes size (in words), sign (1 bit) followed by sequence 32-bit words of given size each word encodes a 'big digit' in range 0..999999999

-This doesn't quite give us arbitrary precision arithmetic.
-But we can represent numbers up to 75 million digits before we fail.
+In a 32-bit implementation, the tag word may also include the lowest 'big digit' if doing so is convenient.

 *Note:* There may be some benefit from using an intermediate sized integer, e.g. one cell for ~56 bits of data.
 However, after experimenting with this idea, I don't feel the space savings are sufficient compared to the complexity to deal with another case.
 Further, I find it unlikely that the optimization will be significant: the use of big integers of any sort is expected to be rare.